Tick, tock, tick, tock, it’s tax time for tradies

 As an employer, you must collect tax from your employees (weekly, fortnightly, monthly) salary/wage to help them meet their tax liabilities.

 At the end of each financial year, you need to provide all employees and contractors with a payment summary that shows them a) how much you paid them, and b) how much tax you withheld from their pay.
-You are required to do this by the 14th of July.
+You are required to do this by 14 July.